Projects

 Green Pastures

-Alleghany, VA - Interpretive trails and a children’s book tell the story of Green Pastures Recreation Area, a refuge for African Americans during an era of segregation.
+Alleghany, VA - An interpretive trail, improvements to the historic picnic shelter, and a children’s book tell the story of Green Pastures Recreation Area, a refuge for African Americans during segregation that was built in 1940 thanks to the local NAACP’s campaign for equitable access to outdoor recreation.

 Labor in Motion